 Here are the steps to decrypting SSL and TLS with a pre-master secret key:

 - Configure Wireshark

 - Capture and decrypt the session keys

 When you’re finished, you’ll be able to decrypt SSL and TLS sessions in Wireshark without needing access to the target server.

 Set a Windows environment variable

-In Windows, you’ll need to set an environment variable using the Advanced system settings utility.
+In Windows systems, you’ll need to set an environment variable using the Advanced system settings utility.
 This variable, named SSLKEYLOGFILE, contains a path where the pre-master secret keys are stored.

 Start by right-clicking on My Computer, and selecting Properties from the menu.
 The System menu will open.

 Next, click Advanced system settings on the list to the left.
 The System Properties window will open.

 On the Advanced tab, click the Environment Variables button.